melilly/PVade/docs/how_to_guides/examples/Flag_2D.rst

 Structural Benchmarking
 -----------------------

-The Benchmarking of the structural solver is follows the CSM3 example in Turek and Hron [1]_.
+The Benchmarking of the structural solver follows the CSM3 example in Turek and Hron [1]_.

 In CSM3, the structural tests are computed only for the elastic beam (without the surrounding fluid) adding the gravitational force only on